sourcefrog/conserve/doc/format.md

 backup made on 2012-10-01.")
 A band may have a *parent* band, which is one particular band in the immediately lower tier.

+A band may be *open*, while it is receiving data, or *finished* when everything from the source has been written.
+Bands may remain open indefinitely, across multiple Dura invocations, until they are finished.
+Once the band is finished, it will not be changed.

 Bands are numbered hierarchically across tiers and sequentially within a tier, starting at 0.
 So the first base tier band in the whole archive is 0000, the first incremental band on top of it is 0000-0000,